HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ) }}

 We were unhappy to see so many IDs starting with `rc-`.
 These are part of the reCAPTCHA system, which is inaccessible to the members of the deafblind community.
+{# TODO: (Authors) it would be a great to add a reference here to learn more, or to link to the a11y chapter's captcha section #}

 ### Attribute selectors